 But the skin-on, bone-in, chicken thighs were far superior to the skinless, boneless variety.
 Exquisite.

 But what the hell do I know?

-When you pour the leftover marinade on top of the chicken, make sure there are no garlic cloves on top of the chicken.
-They’ll burn, and burnt garlic tastes nasty.
+When you pour the leftover marinade on top of the chicken, make sure there are no garlic cloves resting on top of the chicken.
+The cloves will burn, and burnt garlic tastes nasty.
 And the skin won’t brown where the garlic has been.

 I didn’t baste the chicken.
-I just put it in the oven and let it bake.
+I just put it in the oven and let it bake, undisturbed.

 I’ve been using a thermometer a lot these days to make sure things are done and not overcooked.
-If you use a thermometer, don’t use the one you use on your infant.
+If you use a thermometer, don’t use the one you use on your infant child.
 Or your dog.
 Use a meat thermometer, they sell them in most grocery stores.

 My friend Hit Man Howie Z won’t eat dark meat.
 He doesn’t know what he’s missing!
-If you want to use chicken breasts, they will probably take less time.
+If you want to use chicken breasts, the skin-on, bone-in work best.
+They will probably take less time.
 This is where your thermometer comes in handy.
 Not for Howie.
 For the chicken.

 ¼ cup olive oil